First Female Prime Minister Of The World

 Q: How has female leadership evolved since Sirima Bandaranaike's time?

 A: While progress has been made, women remain underrepresented in political leadership positions globally.
-However, there is a growing emphasis on intersectional feminism and the use of social media to mobilize support for female candidates.
+Still, there is a growing emphasis on intersectional feminism and the use of social media to mobilize support for female candidates.

 Q: What are some tips for aspiring female leaders?